-Ally Burnham is an AWGIE nominated writer, with her screenplay Unsound (2020) considered for Best Original Feature at the 2020 awards.
-A romantic-drama, the film won Best Australia Feature at the 2020 Melbourne Queer Film Festival, Best Fiction Feature Film at the 2020 ATOM Awards, and was nominated for Best Indie Feature at the 2020 AACTA awards, and Best Oceania Film at the 2022 Septimius Awards.
+She is best known for her feature film Unsound (2020), nominated for best original feature at the 2020 AWGIE awards.
+A romantic-drama, the film won best Australian feature at the 2020 Melbourne Queer Film Festival, best fiction feature film at the 2020 ATOM Awards, was nominated for best indie feature at the 2020 AACTA awards, and Best Oceania Film at the 2022 Septimius Awards.

 In 2014, Ally graduated from Griffith Film School with a Bachelor in Film and Screen Media, specialising as an on-set AD and script supervisor.
 For her graduate work, Ally wrote and directed the short, 2.0.
 The film celebrated a fruitful festival run, appearing in competition at seven international film festivals.

 In 2013, Ally won the Australian-wide young filmmaker’s competition, ‘The Shoot’, hosted by Baz Luhrmann, NIDA and Samsung.
 Her short film, The Pilgrim Report, premiered at the Sydney Opera House during its 40th Anniversary Celebrations.